-Having selected what I believe to be the 10 coolest shirts of the 1990s, here are 10 teams from the decade I just can’t help but reminisce about.
+Having selected 10 coolest shirts of the 1990s, here are 10 classic teams from the same decade I just can’t help but reminisce about.

 This list was originally intended to include international teams and club sides, with Croatia 1998, Cameroon 1990 and Bulgaria 1994 all likely certs.

 Then I started thinking about club teams and had a long list.
 And then I asked Twitter for its suggestions, and I had a list as long as four or five arms.
 Here are the results…

 Quite honestly the inspiration for the list.
 Whenever one of the banter accounts tries to manufacture interest or knowledge in football from a time before they were even walking, this is the team that gets referenced.
 And with good reason.